run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/prerequisites.md

 ### NVIDIA GPU Operator

-See Run:ai Cluster prerequisites [NVIDIA](../../cluster-setup/cluster-prerequisites.md#nvidia-gpu-operator) requirements.
+See Run:ai Cluster prerequisites [NVIDIA GPU operator](../../cluster-setup/cluster-prerequisites.md#nvidia-gpu-operator) requirements.

  > The Run:ai control plane, when installed without a Run:ai cluster, does not require the NVIDIA prerequisites.